Most recently updated on December 24, 2023

 The Headwaters Heritage Museum preserves the history of the Missouri headwaters region.
 The complex opened in 1982.
 Among its exhibits are one of the oldest anvils made in this country, the largest brown trout ever caught in Montana, a dugout canoe and a log cabin.

-If you’re hungry while in town, you might stop at the Iron Horse Café, a restaurant that specializes in soups and pies.
+If you’re hungry while in town, you might stop at the Iron Horse Cafe & Pie Shop, a restaurant that specializes in soups and pies.
 It’s been owned and operated since January 2018 by Jamie and Parker Taylor.
 The couple bought the restaurant after Jamie lost her job in 2017 and she was home testing pies for Thanksgiving.
 The pies were apparently a hit from the moment the Parkers started serving them.
-The Iron Horse was relegated to take-out food only during the height of the COVID-19 pandemic last year, but it is now providing indoor service again.

 We hop back on Interstate 90, this time headed east.

-It’s a city whose economy is changing but not to the delight of everyone here.
+It’s a city whose economy is changing but not to the delight of everyone.

 Native tribes, in particular the Crow, lived in this region they called the “Valley of the Flowers.”